 The number of car parking spaces is managed to:

-- a. provide for the parki employees that is a use and the site's pl and active transport - b. not include an overs parking spaces.
+- a. provide for the parking of visitors and employees that is appropriate to the use and the site's proximity to public and active transport options; - not include an oversupply of car parking spaces.